n2cn2k/school/AML/DecisionTree/readme.txt

     1. Program Build Procedure
         1.1 Unzip the zipball, DecisionTree.zip
-        1.2 Open a shell and Change the path to:
+        1.2 Open a shell and change the path to:
             "./DecsionTree/src/"
-        1.3 Compile the sourcde:
+        1.3 Compile the source code:
             "javac DecisionTree.java"

         Please make sure that:
             a.
 Your JDK's version is no older than 1.8.0_112;
             b.
 Your JDK's path is included in your PATH system varaible;
             c.
-You can also import the DecisionTree as a whole Java project in the Eclipse if you're like to work under the JAVA IDE.
+You can also import the DecisionTree as a whole Java project in the Eclipse if you like to work under the JAVA IDE.

     2. Progam Test Specification
         2.1.
 Interative Test Mode